leogx9r/DiscordCrypt/TECHNICALITIES.md

 - The block operation mode of the cipher.
 - The padding mode used for the message.

-In the event that the cipher mode used requires an IV, the message is assumed to contain a 64-bit seed used to derive the actual key and IV used.
+All inputs passed to a `< cipher >_decrypt` method is assumed to contain a 64-bit seed used to derive the key and IV.

 The plugin employs what is known as [multiple encryption](https://en.wikipedia.org/wiki/Multiple_encryption) to encrypt all messages before they are sent.